victor-istomin/c-with-crosses/content/posts/templates-easy-part1.md

 {
     std::vector<std::string> v;
     for(int i = 0; i < 2; i++)
-        v.push_back(std::forward<Arg>(a)); // surprise on a 2nd iteration
+        v.push_back(std::forward<Arg>(a)); // surprise on the 2nd iteration

     assert(v.front() == v.back());         // fail
 }

 int main()
 {
-    auto getMessage = []() -> std::string { return "why do it asserts?"; };
+    auto getMessage = []() -> std::string { return "why does it fail?"; };
     foo(getMessage());
 }
 {{< /highlight >}}
+The example above may seem synthetic, but it does occur in the wild.
+Consider the following situation:
+1. There is a callback that receives a parameter using perfect forwarding: `logCallback(std::forward<Event>(logEvent));`.
+Looks good and conventional.
+2. Later, a developer forgot to remove `std::forward` while implementing multiple callbacks support: `for (auto& sink : logSinks) sink.logCallback(std::forward<Event>(event));`.
+This oversight creates a ticking time bomb.
+3. The issue goes unnoticed during basic testing with only a single callback or an lvalue reference.
+4. Undefined behavior occurs in rare case where multiple callbacks involve rvalue reference, leading to unexpected behavior.

+Thus a developer should have a strong intuition to remove `std::forward` once a possibility of multiple recipients of the forwarded value occurs.

 ### Temporary containers

 A tricky case is a container that is passed as rvalue.
-Althoigh the container may be a temporary, its elements are constructed in a usual way (for example, it's possible to get an address of the element) so they are treated like lvalues.
+Although the container may be a temporary, its elements are constructed in a usual way (for example, it's possible to get an address of the element) so they are treated like lvalues.
 Thus, in order to steal elements' content from a temporary container, a forcible `std::move` should be used:

-{{< highlight cpp>}}
+{{< highlight cpp "hl_lines=17-21">}}
 // will fail substitution if `traits::isString<Iterable>`
 // or when can't evaluate the type of makeString(*begin(container)) template <typename Iterable>